aishaattar2003/NasaHackathon---Mission-Implausible/README.md

 ### Flares Auroras & Me:
-- An interactive digital storybook about the wonders and impacts of space weather.
+- An interactive digital storybook about the wonders and impacts of space weather.Want to explore?
+Click here:https://aishaattar2003.github.io/NasaHackathon---Mission-Implausible/
 ### Overview:
 - “Flares, Auroras & Me” is a creative digital storybook designed to help middle and high school students explore the fascinating world of space weather.
 From the dazzling beauty of auroras to the hidden effects of solar storms on our everyday lives.
 Through moving animations and interactive storytelling, our project turns scientific concepts into an engaging learning experience that connects students to the science behind the Sun’s activity and its influence on Earth.